yh0010/For_MSCS_Application/2020_Fall_MSBA/MSBA_Coding_Assignments/Web Analytics/Group3_Reddit_Coding/README.md

 Reddit comments crawling through PRAW api, psycopg2 to connect P/SQL database in Python.
 Use library vader sentiment analysis to extract polarity scores.
 Use seaborn + matlab to create linear barplot and wordcloud for wordcloud.

+-Code in this folder is completed indipendently by myself.